akshayamu/lstm-btc-vol-tune/README.md

 The model is trained on data from 2019-01-01 to 2023-12-31 and evaluated on a strictly out-of-sample test period from 2024-01-01 to 2024-12-31.

 The target variable is 24-hour realized volatility, defined as the rolling standard deviation of log returns.
 Model performance is benchmarked against a statistical baseline based on rolling average volatility.
+## Overview

+This project implements a volatility forecasting and decision system for BTC markets.
+Model predictions are explicitly converted into risk-aware decisions and evaluated based on impact metrics such as drawdown, exposure, and stability, rather than prediction accuracy alone.

 Results:
 Baseline RMSE = 0.001323